Frequently Asked Questions

 The Montgomery County Circuit Court Clerk address is:

-Montgomery County Court
+Montgomery County Circuit Court

 2 Millennium Plaza, Suite 115